VMechLAB/TerOS/README.md

 ## About

-TerOS is a solo project.
-It started as "what if I made a nature-themed WebOS" and got way bigger than I planned, with a filesystem, a window manager and a bunch of apps.
+TerOS is a simple solo project.
+It started as " hmm 50 stardust.
+I want it" and ended up eating 20h+ of my like and will eat more I think.

 Hope you like my little creation.
 Muahahaha